1. Home

 Timeframe

-How long you want the policy last plays an important role in setting your premiums.
+Insurers take into account how long you want the policy to last for.
 If you opt for level term life insurance, the policy only covers you for a pre-agreed period.
 This is usually 20 or 25 years.

 With term insurance, the longer the term, the higher your premiums tend to be.
 This is because there’s more chance of the insurer having to make a payout.